How to Get Local User Accounts from Domain Computers

 Copy And Paste Script Into Notepad

-Copy and Paste Script into Notepad
+Copy and Paste the Script into Notepad

 Save Script File As Ps1 File In A Folder On Desktop